aleris/typeid-kotlin/README.md

 ### Serialization and deserialization

-The ids have built-in serialization and deserialization support for Java, Kotlin (kotlinx.serialization), and Jackson.
+The ids in this library have built-in serialization and deserialization support for Java, Kotlin (kotlinx.serialization), and Jackson.

 #### Kotlin (kotlinx.serialization)